tueda/donuts/README.md

 A wrapper library for [Rings](https://github.com/PoslavskySV/rings).

 This library provides polynomial arithmetic operations based on the Rings library by Stanislav Poslavsky.
-The main difference from Rings is that it allows operations between different polynomial rings; for example, addition of two polynomials in Z[x,&nbsp;y] and Z[y,&nbsp;z], respectively, gives a polynomial in Z[x,&nbsp;y,&nbsp;z].
+The main difference from Rings is that this library allows operations between different polynomial rings; for example, addition of two polynomials in Z[x,&nbsp;y] and Z[y,&nbsp;z], respectively, gives a polynomial in Z[x,&nbsp;y,&nbsp;z].